Providing early feedback and resource connection to support course persistence.

 The Academic Alert Initiative is a two-part approach creating pathways to connect undergraduate students with the resources needed to meet the rigors of college-level academic work and expectations.

 - Population specific referrals: Complete Course Progress Requests for target populations of students.
-Athletics Academic Success will email instructors of student athletes progress requests at key points in the semester.
+Athletics Academic Success will email instructors progress report requests at key points in the semester.
 Course progress updates (both positive and needs-improvement) is requested.

 Syllabus Language (copy & paste text below)